azsk/ADOScanner-docs/01-Getting Started/Readme.md

 Allowing scan for more then 1000 resources can be configured through the organization policy by updating 'IsAllowLongRunningScan' and 'LongRunningScanCheckPoint' properties in the ControlSettings.json file.
 If 'IsAllowLongRunningScan' is set to true, then by using '-AllowLongRunningScan' switch parameter, AzSK.ADO allows scan for resources count which is set in 'LongRunningScanCheckPoint'.
 If 'IsAllowLongRunningScan' value is set to false it does not allow scan for more then resources count set in 'LongRunningScanCheckPoint'.

+### Execute SVTs using "-IncludeAdminControls" switch

-> **Note**: By default organization and project control is not including in scan for non-admin users.
+By default organization and project control is not including in scan for non-admin users.
 To scan organization and project controls, non-admin users needs to add a switch '-IncludeAdminControls' with scan command.
->

 ```PowerShell
 #Scan organization and Project (non-admin users)